The Partially Observable Hidden Markov Model and its Application to Keystroke Dynamics: Case study: keystroke dynamics

 \section{Case study: keystroke dynamics}

 Five publicly-available keystroke datasets are analyzed in this work, summarized in Table \ref{tab:Keystroke-data-summary}.
-The \emph{password}, \emph{keypad}, and \emph{mobile} datasets contain short fixed-text input in which all the users in each dataset typed the same 10-character string followed by the Enter key: ``.tie5Roanl'' for the password dataset \citep{killourhy2009comparing} and ``9141937761'' for the keypad \citep{bakelman2013keystroke} and mobile datasets \citep{coakley2016keystroke}.
+We categorize the input type as follows: \begin{itemize} \item \textbf{Fixed-text}: The keystrokes exactly follow a relatively short predefined sequence, e.g., passwords and phone numbers. \item \textbf{Constrained-text}: The keystrokes roughly follow a predefined sequence, e.g., case-insensitive passphrases and transcriptions.
+Some massively open online course (MOOC) providers require the student to copy several sentences for the purpose of keystroke dynamics-based verification \citep{maas2014offering}. \item \textbf{Free-text}: The keystrokes do not follow a predefined sequence, e.g., responding to an open-ended question in an online exam. \end{itemize} The \emph{password}, \emph{keypad}, and \emph{mobile} datasets contain short fixed-text input in which all the users in each dataset typed the same 10-character string followed by the Enter key: ``.tie5Roanl'' for the password dataset \citep{killourhy2009comparing} and ``9141937761'' for the keypad \citep{bakelman2013keystroke} and mobile datasets \citep{coakley2016keystroke}.
 Samples that contained errors or more than 11 keystrokes were discarded.
-The password dataset was collected on a laptop keyboard equipped with a high-resolution clock (estimated accuracy to within \textpm 200 \textgreek{m}s \citep{killourhy2008effect}), while the timestamps in all other datasets were recorded with millisecond resolution (see discussion in Section \ref{sec:Keystroke-dynamics} on timestamp resolution).
+The password dataset was collected on a laptop keyboard equipped with a high-resolution clock (estimated resolution to within \textpm 200 \textgreek{m}s \citep{killourhy2008effect}), while the timestamps in all other datasets were recorded with millisecond resolution (see discussion in Section \ref{sec:Keystroke-dynamics} on timestamp resolution).
 The keypad dataset used only the 10-digit numeric keypad located on the right side a standard desktop keyboard, and the mobile dataset used an Android touchscreen keypad with similar layout.
 In addition to timestamps, the mobile dataset contains accelerometer, gyroscope, screen location, and pressure sensor features measured on each key press and release.

 The \emph{fable} dataset contains long constrained-text input from 60 users who each copied 4 different fables or nursery rhymes \citep{monaco2013recent,villani2006keystroke}.
 Since mistakes were permitted, the keystrokes for each copy task varied, unlike the short fixed-text datasets above.
 The \emph{essay} dataset contains long free-text input from 55 users who each answered 6 essay-style questions as part of a class exercise \citep{villani2006keystroke}.
 Both the fable and essay datasets were collected on standard desktop and laptop keyboards.
 For this work, the fable samples were truncated to each contain exactly 100 keystrokes and the essay samples to each contain exactly 500 keystrokes.